Mini Qutub Minar: Threats

-The Mini Qutub Minar is engendered today due to decades of neglect and lack of conservation.
+The Mini Qutub Minar is endangered today due to decades of neglect and lack of conservation.
 It is in danger from both natural elements and the encroachment of new constructions that are taking place around the tower in Hastsal.
 The tower is today completely surrounded by haphazardly built houses, buildings and new constructions.
 New constructions have sprung up right up to the tower base.

 The raised octagonal platform of Mini Qutub Minar used to have a lower platform.
 New constructions have encroached into the lower platform.
 The steps that lead up to the octagonal platform have disappeared.
 The only access way to the tower is by walking through a grimy half-meter wide lane that is surrounded in all sides by new constructions.

 Few hundred meters away the Shajahan's historic royal hunting lodge (Shikargah) is facing the same situation.
 It also lay abandon, crumbling and completely encroached upon with new constructions.